Shop Pickup or Delivery:

 If you’ve got an empty stomach, things might kick in a bit quicker, while a full belly can slow things down.

-The type of edible matters too.
 Fast-acting gummies with nano-emulsion technology can start working in as little as 15-20 minutes.

 Peak effects usually happen around 2-4 hours after you take your dose.